open-telemetry/opamp-spec/specification.md

 The response contains the PEM content associated with its CA certificate as part of the ServerToAgent response using the connection settings offering.

+This trust flow is used to address the distribution of a CA where self-signed CAs are common.
+This is mainly found in developer, testing, or other internal deployments.

 ```

                    Client                                 Server